chucktilbury/Kata/README.md

 # Head of an expression parse.
 The OR keyword is the lowest precedence
 # operator.
 This operator only understands boolean values.
 When this is
 # encountered in an expression, all operands are converted to bool.
 Expressions
-# are actually implemented using the shuntinting yard algorithm.
+# are actually implemented using the shunting yard algorithm.
 The segmented
 # representation here is to show the precedence of the operators.
 #
 expression